Jamesw2013/Sprint-Challenge--JavaScript/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.

-Edit this document to include your answers after each question.
+- [x] Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.

+`.forEach` will loop through an array and allow you to do things with each item. `.map` will perform similar to `.forEach`, but will produce a new array.

 2. What is the difference between a function and a method?

+A funtion is independently declared outside of an object.
+A method is also a function, but it is declared inside an object, and usable from this object.

 3. What is closure?

+The ability to make global variables local.
+A function within a function.

 4. Describe the four rules of the 'this' keyword.

+Window Binding - This, when used in a global context, will refer to the Window object.

+New Binding - When using a constructor function to create objects, this refers to the specific object being created.

+Implicit Binding - For functions called on objects, the object before the dot in the call will be `this`.

+Explicit Binding = Using JavaScript's call or apply method to point to what `this` should refer to.

 5. Why do we need super() in an extended class?

+You need super() to access the inherited attributes or to establish them.
+Without the `super` keyword the extended class does not build upon the original class.
+For example, if name and age was in the parent class w/o the `super` keyword, name and age would be undefined.

 ## Project Set up